Bromo volcano, Java, Indonesia.

 Driving

 Journey deeper into Bali’s interior today, heading to the Munduk area for a half-day canyoning adventure in a pristine tropical setting.
 After a thorough safety briefing, your experienced guides will lead you to the starting point.
 From there, a scenic hike through lush jungle takes you to the canyon, where the real adventure begins.
 You’ll navigate through nature’s playground, abseiling down waterfalls, plunging into natural pools, floating along river passages and sliding down smooth rock chutes.
 The experience finishes with a well-earned soak in a natural hot spring, the perfect way to unwind after an exhilarating few hours.
 After lunch, continue your journey towards Ubud, Bali’s artsy and spiritual heart, nestled amongst rolling emerald foothills.
-Check into your 5 star jungle-edge retreat, one of the most iconic stays of the trip.
+Check into your 5-star jungle-edge retreat, your iconic Standout Stay of the trip.
 Then, head out to explore Ubud a little before dinner.

 Day 11